hyphacoop/handbook/guides-infrastructure-advanced.md

 ## Proxmox

+### Preparing Proxmox

+Following changes need to be made after a stock install of Proxmox.

+#### Configure local storage

+The `local` storage module needs to be updated to accept storage of `Disk Image`.
+This can be done from the Proxmox UI.

+- Click Datacenter
+- Click Storage
+- Double click on `local`
+- In the `Content` drop down select `Disk Image`
+- Click OK

 ### Creating Cloud-init templates

 Cloud-init templates are used for easy deployment of VMs.
 Cloud-init allows auto configuration such as auto resize filesystem, network settings, default username and its SSH keys.